colgate-cosc480ds/lecture/schedule.md

         * ISL Ch.
 5-5.1 Cross Validation
         * ISL Ch.
 6-6.1 (In Ch.
 6.1.3, Choosing the Optimal Model, it describes two approaches -- indirect and direct.
 You can skip the indirect approach (p.
 210-213) and focus on the direct, which is described under the section heading Validation and Cross-Validation on starting on p.213)

 ## Visualization

 - Mon, Apr 10 Lecture 20: Visualization I
     + Reading:
         * From Nathan Yau's *Data Points*, read [Ch.
-3 Representing Data](https://msucreativecomp.files.wordpress.com/2016/08/data_points.pdf)
+3 Representing Data](https://msucreativecomp.files.wordpress.com/2016/08/data_points.pdf) also available online through the Colgate Library.
 - Wed, Apr 12 Lecture 21: Visualization II
     + Reading:
         * [A Layered Grammar of Graphics](http://vita.had.co.nz/papers/layered-grammar.pdf), by Hadley Wickham